 Chemical Peels remove the top layer of the skin with chemical acid to smooth depressed and superficial scars.
 Different chemicals can be used to peel the skin at varying depths to stimulate new collagen formation.
-Deeper level of skin peel is required to effect acne scar correction and improvement.
+A deeper level of skin peel is required to effect acne scar correction and improvement.

 TCA CROSS stands for Tri-Chloroacetic Acid Chemical Reconstruction of Skin Scarring.
 It improves the appearance of ice pick scars and box-like scars.
-One treatment generally improves the scar by 10-20%.
-TCA CROSS treatment is best repeated several times at 30 – 60 days apart.
+One treatment generally improves the scar only marginally.
+TCA CROSS treatment is usually repeated several times at 30 – 60 days apart.
 Regardless of the number of scars, it is done without any anaesthesia and no stitches are used.

 In scars subcision, a needle-blade is inserted from the edge of the scars into the base of the pimples scars to cut and free the fibrous-like scars.
 Bruising is common after this procedure but will disappear after 3 to 6 days.
 Where necessary, Dr Wong will combine this procedure with other treatments to obtain optimal results.

-This method is best suited for small and linear scars.
+This method is most suitable for small and linear scars.
 Dr Wong will remove the scar surgically and re-join the normal skin which will heal neatly into a less obvious/visible scar.
-Best results are obtained when the scar is removed and wound edges are brought together without tension.
+Good results are obtained when the scar is removed and wound edges are brought together without tension.

 For patients who are eager to improve the acne marks (the brown and red marks after pimples have settled), Helios III Fractional QSY laser treatment is invaluable.
-Generally, six sessions will be sufficient to brighten or completely clear the hyper-pigmented brown acne marks.
+Generally, several sessions of treatment are needed to brighten or completely clear the hyper-pigmented brown acne marks.

 Acne scars around the certain facial area are often accentuated by the underlying muscle contraction (e.g. chin.)
 Relaxing the muscle using Botox treatment will soften the appearance of the scar in these areas.